ImagingDataCommons/highdicom/docs/seg.rst

 is limited to representing segmentations that do not overlap (i.e. those in which a single pixel can belong to at most one segment).
 The more general form does not have this limitation: a given pixel may belong to any number of segments.
+Note that passing a "label map" is purely a convenience provided by `highdicom`, it makes no difference to how the segmentation is actually stored (`highdicom` splits the label map into multiple single-segment frames and stores these, as required by the standard).

-The following snippet produces an equivalent SEG image to the previous snippet, but passes the mask as a label map rather than as a stack of segments.
+Therefore, The following snippet produces an equivalent SEG image to the previous snippet, but passes the mask as a label map rather than as a stack of segments.

 .. code-block:: python